 - Shakhrisabz: very nice b&b called Dulon on Kapkon street 45.
 Very hard to find though.
 Kapkon street is the street leading away from the touristy part of town opposite a big stone building called the chorsu.
 Best to ask from there.

-- Denau: hotel Denov right in the centre had decent enough rooms for only 30000 sum.
+- Denau: hotel Denov right in the centre has decent enough rooms for 80000 sum.
 With registration.